marianmeres/notifications/README.md

     initial = [],
     {
         // maximum number of notifications kept in the queue, if exceeded, older ones (by `created`)
         // will be discarded.
-        // Use 0 (zero) to disable capacity check
+Use 0 (zero) to disable capacity check
         maxCapacity: 5,

-        // default value for Notification.type, defaults to "info"
+        // Default value for Notification.type, defaults to "info"
         defaultType: 'info',

-        // global time-to-live in seconds (after which notifs will be auto discarded)
+        // Global time-to-live in seconds (after which notifs will be auto discarded).
-        // use 0 to disable default auto disposal
+        // Use 0 to disable default auto disposal.
         defaultTtl: 10,

         // "asc" or "desc"
         sortOrder: 'asc',
     }